The 6-step guide to building an awesome recruitment brief

 Once all of your research is complete and you are happy you have nailed the role and ideal candidate, you are ready to actually write your recruitment brief.

 It’s a laborious task and could easily take days if you work on it by yourself.
-But fear not: we’re building a free online tool that will do the hard work for you: it’s called Brief Builder.
-When it’s ready, you’ll be able to use it to build an awesome brief in a matter of minutes and export it as a PDF to share with your recruiters.
+But fear not: we’ve built a free online tool that will do the hard work for you: it’s called Brief Builder.
+You can use it to build an awesome brief in a matter of minutes and export it as a PDF to share with your recruiters.

 Bring on the brief!